 However, as a beginner, it can be difficult to reach this place of serenity unless you remove all distractions from your designated meditation area.

 Make sure that no one will interrupt you during your specified meditation time, and do not try to meditate while taking care of other tasks such as housework or business ventures.

 If you wish to play yoga music while you meditate, make sure that the music is not overly loud or distracting.
 The best music for meditation will be calm, noninvasive, atmospheric instrumental music.

 Here are a few of my favorite music selections for meditation…

 Chakra Suite: Music for Meditation, Healing and Inner PeaceProbably the Best Music for Relaxation and MeditationMozart for Meditation – Quiet Music for Quiet Times

 Choose Your Pose

-Hopefully now you feel more comfortable with the idea of meditating and can begin immediately.
+Hopefully, now you feel more comfortable with the idea of yoga meditation beginners can do and can begin immediately.
 You wouldn’t let your body go without rest, so why shouldn’t you let your mind rest as well?

 Just so you know, there may be affiliate links in this post.
 So if you click through one of these links and buy something, I’ll earn some money, so thank you very much!